smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 Sisyphus flexed his hands.
 The boulder had left calluses, grooves worn into bone, scars that marked ten thousand years of repetition.
 That work had been simple.
 Push.
 Fall.
 Start over.

-This work would teach something else.
-Something that learned.
-Something that would outlive him.

 This work taught something that learned.
 That remembered.
 That would outlive him and everyone who came after.

 The boulder only broke him.
 But this?
 This would break everything else.